YoushanZhang/Transfer-Learning/Code/Deep/PRPL/README.md

-# Efficient Pre-trained Features and Recurrent Pseudo-Labeling inUnsupervised Domain Adaptation
+# Efficient Pre-trained Features and Recurrent Pseudo-Labeling in Unsupervised Domain Adaptation
 <!--  <hr width=”200″ align=”left”>  -->
-This directory contains the code for paper [Efficient Pre-trained Features and Recurrent Pseudo-Labeling inUnsupervised Domain Adaptation](https://www.researchgate.net/publication/351118254_Efficient_Pre-trained_Features_and_Recurrent_Pseudo-Labeling_in_Unsupervised_Domain_Adaptation), which is accepted by in 2021 CVPR Workshops (CVPRW).
+This directory contains the code for paper [Efficient Pre-trained Features and Recurrent Pseudo-Labeling in Unsupervised Domain Adaptation](https://www.researchgate.net/publication/351118254_Efficient_Pre-trained_Features_and_Recurrent_Pseudo-Labeling_in_Unsupervised_Domain_Adaptation), which is accepted by in 2021 CVPR Workshops (CVPRW).

 If you have any questions, please email to yoz217@lehigh.edu